jkroepke/klustered/summary/README.md

 ## Man-in-the-middle

-Custom written MITM proxy for mutate all http requests between local `kubectl` and `api-server`.
+Custom written MITM proxy for mutating all http requests between local `kubectl` and the `api-server`.
-The proxy injects in every HTTP request the `dry-run` flag which prevent any changes to any manifest.
+The proxy injects the `dry-run` flag in every HTTP request.
+Which prevents persistent changes to any manifest.
 Traffic is redirect through kernel technics.
-We through, just having `iptables` is too easy.
+We thought, just having `iptables` is a bit too easy.
 In addition to `iptables` we also use the newer `nftables` framework to redirect the traffic.
-Since it's the process itself is not part of the fix, we mask the `/proc/$PID/` path of the process to hide it.
+Since the mitm-process itself is not part of the break/fix, we mask the `/proc/$PID/` path of the process to hide it.
 The process is named systemd-homed and covered by systemd which makes the whole break reboot-safe.
-The API Proxy re-uses the TLS service from apiserver to serve a valid https listener.
+The MITM Proxy re-uses the TLS service from the apiserver to serve a valid https listener.
-The client certificate of the kubernetes admin user was hard-coded as an obfuscated string.
+We hardcoded the client certificate of the kubernetes admin user as an obfuscated string.

 ### Break